tensorflow/gnn/tensorflow_gnn/docs/guide/data_prep.md

 Hence training with sampled subgraphs usually implies that readout happens precisely from the seed node of each input graph.

-As of this writing (July 2023), the sampler tool does not yet create an explicit `"_readout"` node set.
+As of this writing (July 2023), the Beam sampler does not yet create an explicit `"_readout"` node set.
 Instead, it samples each subgraph from a single seed node, always from the same node set, and stores the seed as the first node of that node set.
 It falls on the model to know that special node set and read